toluwaanimi/uncommon/README.md

 ---

+## Swagger

+Swagger is a popular tool for documenting APIs, and it provides a user-friendly interface that allows developers to explore and test API endpoints.
+In order to view Swagger documentation for an API.

+The route http://localhost:3000/docs can be used to view the Swagger documentation

 # Domain Driven Architecture

 The approach of Domain Driven Architecture (DDA) was taken in this project to ensure that the code is organized around